M4tT3d/wa2-project-job-placement/README.md

 - Matteo Tedesco (me, backend, frontend, deployment)
 - Margherita Lavena ([GitHub](https://github.com/margheritalavena) backend)

+## Description
+It allows customer to find the perfect freelancer for their projects.
+It is composed by a backend developed in Spring (Kotlin) and a frontend (Vite + React.js).
+The backend is organized in microservices and each one communicates with the others using Kafka.
+On the frontend part we use shadcdn/ui as components library, ZodJS for the form data validation and React Hook Form to manage form logic.
+We also utilize tanstack/query to mange cache and backend requests, and tanstack/table for tables pagination, filters and other functionalities.

+## Involved techologies
+- Kotlin
+- Typescript
+- Docker and Docker Compose
+- PostgreSQL
+- Keycloak
+- Tempo
+- Loki
+- Prometheus
+- Graphana

 ## Project structure
 * `./`: the main directory contains the documents readme
 * `COOMUNICATION_MANAGER/`: is the folder that contains the implementation of the COMMUNCATION_MANAGER microservice.